Skip to main content

 Content

-• Hospitalization details: Date, location, reason for hospitalization, and name of the attending physician.
+• Hospitalization details: Date, location, reason for hospitalization, and attending physician’s name.

-• Main caregiver: Primary contact for any questions or follow-up after discharge.
+• Main caregiver: Primary contact for questions or follow-up after discharge.

-• Medication information: Last dose taken, medications provided by the hospital, need for blister packaging, and need for medication delivery.
+• Medication information: Last dose taken, medications supplied by the hospital, requirement for blister packaging, and need for medication delivery.

 Medication Order for Long-Term Travel